doc-detective/github-action/README.md

 # Doc Detective as a GitHub Action

-> :octocat: The official GitHub Action for [Doc Detective](https://github.com/doc-detective/doc-detective).
+:octocat: The official GitHub Action for [Doc Detective](https://github.com/doc-detective/doc-detective).
 Keep your docs accurate with ease.

+> ⚠️ This action is still in development.
+> - It's only been tested on Ubuntu.
+> - It only works with an in-development version of Doc Detective.
+The `version` input must be set to `dev`.
+> - It only supports Firefox and Chrome contexts with `headless` set to `true`.
+It's incompatible with Safari, Edge, and Doc Detective's `startRecording` action.

 ## Usage